home-assistant/frontend/gallery/src/pages/user-test/user-types.markdown

 # Tinkerers

-Technoid users in home networking and development that knows how to code.
+Technoid users in home networking and development that know how to code.

 # Questioner